Acacia crassistipula: Description

-Acacia crassistipula is a low-spreading, more or less compact shrub typically grows to a height of 15–50 cm and has ribbed branchlets covered in fine, soft hairs.
+Acacia crassistipula is a low-spreading, more or less compact shrub that typically grows to a height of 15–50 cm and has ribbed branchlets covered in fine, soft hairs.
 Its phyllodes are hairy, narrowly oblong to narrowly elliptic, 7–16 mm long, 1.5–3 mm wide and slightly S-shaped with a more or less hooked end.
 There is one vein on each surface of the phyllodes and obscure lateral veins.
 There are leaf-like stipules 2–7 mm long at the base of the phyllodes.
 The flowers are borne in a spherical to slightly oblong head in axils on a peduncle 5–10 mm long.
 Each head is 5–6 mm in diameter with 27 to 33 densely arranged, golden yellow flowers.
 Flowering occurs from July to August and the pods are narrowly oblong, wavy or curved, up to 40 mm long, 3–5 mm wide and thinly leathery to crusty.
 The seeds are egg-shaped to widely elliptic, 2–3 mm long and shiny dark brown.